jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 Family or Friend fled persecution from a crime: you wish to reconnect because ______

+You or your patron has heard of the indestructable material found in J'hed and you need a sample

+Rumored fruit of J'hed with intense properties

+Hunting a bounty

 ## Motive (a reason to adventure in Jhed as a party)

 Criminal Network: a lot of gold flows through Jhed and the last criminal organization has fallen, now is the time to begin

-fate of the missing Kings
+Treasure of the missing Kings

-understanding the Arcane Weather
+Understanding the Arcane Weather

 Fight the Giant Beasts of Jhed

 Treasure Hunting

 Cure of Lycanthrope

-Bounty Hunter

 Missing Family